Toward Automated Validation of Language Model Synthesized Test Cases using Semantic Entropy: Experimental Setup

-\textbf{RQ3 and RQ4: }We adapted a popular code generation agent, \textbf{Reflexion}~\cite{shinn2024reflexion}.
-The Reflexion agent processes test feedback through verbal reasoning and then maintains the feedback in a dynamic episodic memory buffer for subsequent trials.
-It uses a test generation agent to generate tests.
-BigCodeBench dataset is designed to work with Python’s unittest.
-To ensure Reflexion’s compatibility with this dataset, we modified Reflexion to use unittest instead of simple assertions.
-This also makes our integration process standard and extensible to any agent using unittests.
+\textbf{RQ2 and RQ3: }We adapted two popular code generation agents, \textbf{Reflexion}~\cite{shinn2024reflexion} and LATS (Language Agent Tree Search)~\cite{zhou2024languageagenttreesearch}.
+Reflexion processes test feedback through verbal reasoning and then maintains the feedback in a dynamic episodic memory buffer for subsequent trials.
+Unlike Reflexion, which employs an iterative, linear self-correction loop, LATS explores multiple reasoning paths through a tree-search algorithm, representing a distinct and more complex class of agentic problem-solving.
+They both use test generation agents to generate tests.
+The BigCodeBench dataset is designed to work with Python’s unittest framework.
+To ensure Reflexion’s and LATS's compatibility with this dataset, we modified both agents to use unittest instead of simple assertions.
+This also makes our integration process standard and extensible to any agent using the unittest framework.

-\textbf{In RQ3}, we examine how the validity rate of the test suite impacts the performance of Reflexion.
+\textbf{In RQ2}, we examine how the validity rate of the test suite impacts the performance of Reflexion.
 We construct five test suites of fixed size, each corresponding to a different validity rate.
 To mitigate the effects of randomness in LLMs, five independent test suites are generated per validity level.
 These suites are integrated into Reflexion to evaluate \textit{pass@1}, with results averaged across the five runs.
 This experimental setup allows for a robust assessment of whether increased test suite validity correlates with improved code generation performance.

-\textbf{In RQ4}, we evaluate {\tool}'s effectiveness in improving \textbf{code generation}.
-In this experiment, we first evaluate the adapted Reflexion using unit tests without any validation mechanism.
-Next, we re-evaluate Reflexion using test cases validated and filtered by \tool\ to see how much our test validation approach improves code generation compared to the previous experiment.
+\textbf{In RQ3}, we evaluate {\tool}'s effectiveness in improving \textbf{code generation}.
+In this experiment, we first evaluate the adapted Reflexion and LATS using unit tests without any validation mechanism.
+Next, we re-evaluate both agents using test cases validated and filtered by {\tool} to see how much our test validation approach improves code generation compared to the previous experiment.